-It should be read along with Devon Council's Step by Step and In-Year Guides to Admissions, its Normal Round and In-Year Co-ordinated Admissions Schemes, its in-Year Fair Access Protocol and its Education Transport Policy.
+It should be read along with Devon County Council's Step by Step and In-Year Guides to Admissions, its Normal Round and In-Year Co-ordinated Admissions Schemes, and its Education Transport Policy.

 Once an admissions policy is determined, it can't be amended except where it is permitted or required under the terms of the Admissions Code.
 Any amendments will be detailed in the Key Information section above.